 4. Use a Tool for Tag Combinations

-If you are caught between searching for tag combinations and liking a convenient button, then Bookmarks X Tags, also called Bookmarks Tags Mix, is the add-on you need.
+If you are caught between searching for tag combinations and liking a convenient button, then Bookmarks X Tags [No Longer Available], also called Bookmarks Tags Mix, is the add-on you need.
 This is the perfect tool for those who search tag combinations regularly.
 It allows you to configure one button for your toolbar that contains any number of tag combinations that you search often.